sivakrishna383/sivakrishna383.github.io/pages/lists_tuples6.md

 		</li>
 	</ul>

 <p>That's it for this lesson.
 I hope you all liked it.
-If you want to give any suggestion please feel free to let us know them thriugh the comment section.
+If you want to give any suggestion please feel free to let us know them through the comment section.
 Have a great day!</p>

   <ul class="pagination justify-content-center">